stuartellis/multiform/README.md

 # Multiform

-Example of Terraform with multiple stacks.
+Example of a monorepo that includes Terraform with multiple stacks.

 ## Dependencies